Executive Summary

 The determining factor is not the existence of a written emergency plan.

-The determining factor is the hospital's operational capability to protect first receivers and to continue receiving contaminated patients during the first 72 hours of a chemical, biological, radiological, or nuclear contamination event.
+The determining factor is the hospital's operational capability to protect first receivers and to support controlled reception, screening, routing, decontamination-support workflows, and care coordination for potentially contaminated arrivals during the first 72 hours.

 The LevelCPPE Hospital Operational Continuity Preparedness Model

-defines five tiers of Hospital Preparedness to keep the ED open to receive contaminated patients without contaminating the facility or the hospital first receivers for over 72 hours.
+Defines five tiers of Hospital Preparedness to keep the ED open and support controlled reception, screening, routing, decontamination, and care coordination for potentially contaminated arrivals during the first 72 hours.
+Contaminated patients without contaminating the facility or the hospital first receivers for over 72 hours.

 Most hospitals operate between Tier 1 and Tier 2, where plans exist, but operational protection for staff and first-receiver departments remains limited.

-LevelCPPE helps hospitals achieve Tier 3 and Tier 4 readiness by protecting essential first-receiver departments, enabling leadership to issue coordinated response orders, and allowing the hospital to maintain operations while safely receiving contaminated patients.
+LevelCPPE helps hospitals achieve Tier 3 and Tier 4 readiness by protecting essential first-receiver departments, enabling leadership to issue coordinated response orders, and allowing the hospital to maintain operations while supporting controlled reception, screening, routing, decontamination-support workflows, and care coordination for potentially contaminated arrivals during the first 72 hours.

 Achieving this level of readiness requires three operational capabilities.